 If you’re connected to a club, school district, trade union, or geographic region, that might qualify you for an affiliation scholarship or bursary.

-Affiliation scholarships are awards based on association with a certain group.
-For example, there’s the Knight Family Centenary Scholarship for Aboriginal Students, or the Canadian Armed Forces Memorial Scholarship for students who were in the armed forces or are descendants of those who served.
+The Canadian Armed Forces Memorial Scholarship is for students who were in the armed forces or are descendants of those who served.

 5. Use the UBC Award Search to explore all awards—and to find niche ones

 If you’re finding it hard to keep track of the different awards available at UBC, there’s a tool that can help!
-Check out the freshly launched UBC Award Search page.
+Check out the UBC Award Search page.

-Use the tool to filter as specifically as you want.
-Or keep it general to see the range of awards.
-For example, after you select your campus and faculty/school, you can choose “General” for department.
-Or, narrow your search by selecting your intended major program or department.
+Use the tool to filter as specifically as you want, such as by your desired department—or keep it broad to see the range of awards.
+For example, after you select your campus and faculty/school, you can either:

-You can even work your way down to filtering by award type—e.g. a bursary, scholarship, or prize—by clicking the “More filters” button to reveal additional search options.
+You can even work your way down to filtering by award type—e.g. a bursary, scholarship, or prize—by clicking the “More filters” button on the right to reveal additional search options.

 - Mary MacAree Prize in Agricultural Sciences—for the best undergraduate essay, recognizing excellence in writing and research in the Faculty of Land & Food Systems.